 - Sexual Assault and Sexual Harassment Policy and Procedure

 - Student Code of Conduct Policy and Procedure

 Emergencies: If you or anyone you know is in immediate danger, please call the police on 000 in Australia, or your local emergency services line outside of Australia.
-To Report an Incident to AIB or for further information, please contact Student Central on +61 8 8212 8111.
-Sexual assault and sexual harassment incidents can also be reported to our executive team.

 Please see the Mental Wellbeing section above for further support and counselling services.